dericksozo/derickruiz.github.io/_posts/2016-05-10-class-reunion-1.markdown

 Ultimately Tantek's context before class, the connection of classes to semantic HTML, and CSS proving itself came together to create a system to style pages that worked very well for developers.
 It finally just began to spread and it became commonplace.

 This style of CSS works great for static documents.
 But there is a difference between styling a document, a glorified word document, to styling a web application.
 As the internet was becoming more of an application platform instead of a document sharing platform, the same methods were no longer up to par.
 Except they are still being used as we can see.

-More on this on Part 2.
+<a class="SpecialLink" href="/class-reunion-2">Read Part 2</a>

 Thank you for reading.